Roger Corman, Hollywood mentor and king of B, dies at 98 - ExBulletin

 In the meantime, he discovered a lucrative side hustle releasing prestige foreign films in the United States, including Ingmar Bergman's Cries and Whispers, Federico Fellinis Amarcord and Volker Schlondorff's The Tin Drum.
 The latter two won the Oscar for best foreign language film.

 Corman got his start as a messenger for Twentieth Century-Fox, before graduating as a story analyst.
-After briefly leaving the business to study English literature for a term at Oxford University, he returned to Hollywood and launched his career as a film producer and director.
+After briefly leaving the industry to study English literature for a term at Oxford, he returned to Hollywood and launched his career as a film producer and director.

-Despite his money-saving ways, Corman maintained good relations with his directors, boasting that he had never fired a single one because I would not want to inflict such humiliation on them.
+Despite his money-saving ways, Corman maintained good relations with his directors, boasting that he had never fired one because I would not want to inflict such humiliation on them.

 Some of his former subordinates returned his kindness years later.
 Coppola cast him in The Godfather Part II, Jonathan Demme included him in The Silence of the Lambs and Philadelphia, and Howard gave him a role in Apollo 13.